AdhiSchools Blog

 Most students fail because they use tools that encourage multitasking.
 A tablet with 15 open apps is not a study tool; it’s a distraction device.

 • The 20‑Minute "Sprints": Use a physical kitchen timer.
-Avoid phone timers that invite distraction.
+Digging into your phone to set a timer is an invitation for a 20-minute Instagram detour.

 3. Routine: The "20/2/1" Execution Plan